mviereck/x11docker/README.md

 Run playonlinux in a sandbox in an xpra window, sharing a home folder to preserve settings and installations, sharing clipboard, enabling pulseaudio sound, and with a container user similar to your host user:
    - `x11docker --xpra --hostuser --home --clipboard --pulseaudio x11docker/xfce-wine-playonlinux playonlinux`

-#ToDo
-  - Test with different graphic cards and drivers to check if GPU acceleration is working in different setups.
-Known to work with AMD and Intel onboard-chips using open source drivers.
-Further tests and reports are appreciated.
-  - Improve check for free virtual terminals / VT that can be used for core X11.

 # Screenshots
 Sample screenshots can be found in [screenshot branch](https://github.com/mviereck/x11docker/tree/screenshots)